LukasWoodtli/WebPage/content/seven_concurrency_models.md

 *"The beauty of the producer-consumer pattern is that it allows us not only to produce and consume values in parallel, but also to have multiple producers and/or multiple consumers."*

-*"Unfortunately, synchronized collections don’t provide atomic read-modify-write methods, so this isn’t going to help us.
-If we want to use a `HashMap`, we’re going to have to synchronize access to it ourselves."*
+*"Unfortunately, synchronized collections don't provide atomic read-modify-write methods, so this isn't going to help us.
+If we want to use a `HashMap`, we're going to have to synchronize access to it ourselves."*

-*"Happily, we’re not beaten yet. `ConcurrentHashMap` in `java.util.concurrent` looks like exactly what we need.
-Not only does it provide atomic read-modify-write methods, but it’s been designed to support high levels of concurrent access (via a technique called lock striping)."*
+*"Happily, we're not beaten yet. `ConcurrentHashMap` in `java.util.concurrent` looks like exactly what we need.
+Not only does it provide atomic read-modify-write methods, but it's been designed to support high levels of concurrent access (via a technique called lock striping)."*

-*"Instead of put, we’re now using a combination of `putIfAbsent` and `replace`."*
+*"Instead of put, we're now using a combination of `putIfAbsent` and `replace`."*

-*"Here’s the documentation for `putIfAbsent`: If the specified key is not already associated with a value, associate it with the given value.
+*"Here's the documentation for `putIfAbsent`: If the specified key is not already associated with a value, associate it with the given value.
 This is equivalent to"*

     :::java
     if (!map.containsKey(key))